Building Robots in Teams

 ROS2

-If you're not familiar with ROS2, read the ROS2 overview and optionally complete the ROS2 tutorials before starting this tutorial.
+If you're not familiar with ROS2, read the ROS2 overview.

 Creating A New ROS 2 Package